 Tis the season for Halloween.
-Many churches object to the holiday, calling it satanic, yet at the same time, some of those churches will offer alternatives which are truly satanic.
-Their haunted houses offer images of hell complete with fire, demons and torture.
+Many churches object to the holiday, calling it satanic, yet at the same time, some of those churches will offer alternatives that are truly satanic.
+Their haunted houses (often called, “Hell House”) offer images of hell complete with fire, demons, and torture.
 You know, fun for the whole family.

 Did you know the word for hell is not in the Hebrew Bible (Old Testament) at all?
 It’s only mentioned once in the New Testament (2 Peter 2:4).
 A few other verses speak of something we assume refers to hell but there’s a lot of room for discussion about it.